thevikas/freelancer-billing/README.md

     <br>
 </p>

 The primary objective is it is very private.
 You can host on your own infra that you can only access.
 You control where you keep the PDFs.
 There is no common web server.
 It uses the same file format as gtimelog.
 No changes.
+You can keep using `gtimelog` and `gt.php` together.

 ## Done

 1. Prints Invoice PDFs
 2. Prints Timesheets
 3. Provides Estimates
-4. Sends Emails
+4. Sends Emails (using brevo/symphony mailer)
+5. GPG Signs and locks the JSON and PDF file

 ## Todo